laneshetron/chariot-assessment/README.md

 # ENCODING

 - **Base32 Encoding:**
-  - The entire 89-bit ID (including the dash) is encoded using Base32 without padding.
+  - The entire 88-bit ID is encoded using Base32 without padding.
+  - A dash is added after the encoded timestamp for readability
   - The output is 19 characters long.

-- **Output Format:**
-  - The encoded ID is split into two segments: `XXXXXXX-XXXXXXXXXXX`, separated by a dash.
-  - The dash improves readability.

 # NOTES